juliaguida/oystercard/apprenticeships_bookmark_manager/03_viewing_bookmarks.md

 ## To complete this challenge, you will need to

 - [ ] Write a failing feature test for viewing bookmarks at the `/bookmarks` route.
-- [ ] Pass the feature test in the simplest way possible.
+- [ ] Pass the feature test in the simplest way possible, by hard coding some bookmarks, for now.
 - [ ] Refactor the code to use the View and Controller.
 - [ ] Test drive a refactor of the code to use a Model, that returns the list of bookmarks.

 > HINT: You'll probably want to create a `Bookmark` model that responds to the class method `.all` with a hard-coded array of `Bookmark` instances.
+See the resource on [Class and instance methods in Ruby](http://www.railstips.org/blog/archives/2009/05/11/class-and-instance-methods-in-ruby/) if you're unsure about how to define a class method.

 ## Resources